Administrative Professionals Day

 - Hallmark began producing Administrative Professionals Day cards in 1973.

 - Hallmark offers 28 Administrative Professionals Day cards.
-Card prices start at 99 cents.
+Card prices range from 99 cents to $3.99.

 - Cards include expressions of appreciation for the administrative professional with sentiments such as: "Thanks for all you do," "You're someone who deserves to be celebrated every day," "You do so much," and "For someone special."